sjparsons/custom-actions-docs/guides/accept-a-new-payment-method.md

 }
 ```

-### Reversals
+### Reversal handlers

 A transaction can be reversed by either _voiding_ the transaction if it has not be settled or _refunding_ the transaction if it has been settled.

 Braintree's API exposes a [`reverseTransaction`](https://graphql.braintreepayments.com/guides/reversing_transactions/) mutation to handle the logic automatically depending on the state of the transaction.
-Depending on the state, one of your handlers will be invoked, either `VoidTransactionHandler` or `RefundTransactionHandler`
+Depending on the state, one of your handlers will be invoked, either [`VoidTransactionHandler`](#void-handler) or [`RefundTransactionHandler`](#refund-handler).

-**from your server**
+Alternatively, if you are using the SDK, calling [`transaction.void()`](https://developers.braintreepayments.com/reference/request/transaction/void) or [`transaction.refund()`](https://developers.braintreepayments.com/reference/request/transaction/refund) will invoke these handlers respectively.

+**Example GraphQL API call:**

 ```graphql
 mutation ExampleReverse($input: ReverseTransactionInput!) {